Phantom65536/csc207-ThoughtVault/Initial Design.md

 Data Input classes:
 - Identifier input data:
-  - Instance attribute: an ID (event ID for entities Notification and Event, user ID for entities User and Credentials)
+  - Private instance attribute: an ID (event ID for entities Notification and Event, user ID for entities User and Credentials and method logOut)
   - Constructor assigning ID and method getting the ID
 - Event/Notification input data:
   - All instance attributes in User/Notification but make them private
   - Constructor assigning values to all instance attributes
   - A method for returning values of all instance attributes
 - Google Calendar Event input data:
-  - Instance attribute: Google Calendar Event instance
+  - Private instance attribute: Google Calendar Event instance
   - Contructor to assign this
   - A method for returning the Event instance
 - Signup input data:
+  - Private instance attributes: Name, Username, Password, API key
+  - Constructor assigning these
+  - A method for returning these
+- Login input data:
-  - All instance attributes
+  - Private instance attributes: Username, Password
+  - Constructor assigning these
+  - A method for returning these

+Controllers:
+- Event controller:
+  - Methods to create, edit, delete, get or get all event(s) in which the corresponsing method in Local Event Input Boundary is called
+- Google Calendar Event controller
+- Notifications controller
+- Signup controller
+- Login+out controller

+Output Data classes: